 This is a shot of the upper portion of the containment taken from the same spot as before.
 Note the heavy steel reinforcements of the shell, the containment was designed to contain the worst credible reactor accident.
 At top center is the cupula, the top of which could be opened for reactor fueling operations.
 Located directly behind the electrical panel (top center) are the control rod drive mechanisms

-Our Annual Associate and Donation Drive is in progress!
-If you would like to become an associate and/or support us with a contribution, please join or donate today using our secure donation site or the printable form.
-Annual dues are $75.00 which helps with the preservation of the ship and promotion of onboard activities.
-To join or donate, click here to visit our Associate and Donations Page.
+Our Annual Membership and Donation Drive is in progress!
+If you would like to become a member and/or support us with a contribution, please join or donate today using our secure donation site or the printable form.
+Annual dues are $25.00 which helps with the preservation of the ship and promotion of onboard activities.
+To join, click here to visit our Membership and Donations Page.
 You can also make a donation without joining by clicking this button: